-From Fort Lebanon during the French and Indian War to Operation Desert Storm in the Persian Gulf, and now a war in Iraq and the continued war on terrorism, the patriotic spirit of county is alive and well.
+From Fort Lebanon during the French and Indian War to Operation Desert Storm in the Persian Gulf and to the war in Iraq, the patriotic spirit of the county is alive and well.

 Graduates of our high schools actively seek admission to the various service academies, and enlistments in all branches of the service are always at high levels.

-On the lighter side of the county’s long and distinguished military tradition, we have the Third Brigade Band, the third-oldest band in the United States.
+On the lighter side of the county's long and distinguished military tradition, we have the Third Brigade Band, the third-oldest band in the United States.
 It can trace its origins to 1849 to a variety of musical organizations both civilian and military.
-On Aug.
-2, 1881 it was first called the Third Brigade Band of the Pennsylvania National Guard.
-In 1903, the state stopped having brigade bands as and economic move, and the Third Brigade Band was mustered out of service.
-It has been a civilian community band ever since.
+On August 2, 1881, it was first called the Third Brigade Band of the Pennsylvania National Guard.
+In 1903, the state stopped having brigade bands and the Third Brigade Band was mustered out of service.
+It has been a community band ever since.

 In 1918, two teenagers from Shenandoah, Tommy and Jimmy Dorsey, arrived with a letter from their father.
 He requested an audition for them with the Third Brigade Band.
 Largely because of their youth, they were turned down.
 In 1955, 37 years later, these two world-renowned musicians became honorary members of the Third Brigade Band.
 The band traditionally plays every New Year's Day at noon in Pottsville.
 Funded largely through donations, the band now includes many women, and operates without regard to race or religion.